Covering Islam in America

 Journalists who want to improve their understanding of Islam and become more effective in their coverage.

-Lawrence Pintak is the founding dean of The Edward R. Murrow College of Communication at Washington State University.
-He is a veteran journalist who has reported from the Middle East and broader Muslim world for more than 30 years and now writes and lectures on America's relationship with the Muslim world and the role of the media in shaping international relations.
-His most recent books include The New Arab Journalist: Mission and Identity in a Time of Turmoil and Reflections in a Bloodshot Lens: America, Islam & the War of Ideas.
+Lawrence Pintak is a veteran journalist who has reported from the Middle East and broader Muslim world for more than 30 years and now writes and lectures on America's relationship with the Muslim world and the role of the media in shaping international relations.
+He was the founding dean of The Edward R. Murrow College of Communication at Washington State University (2009-2016) and is currently a Non-Resident Senior Fellow at the Rafik Hariri Center for the Middle East at the Atlantic Council, and writes on Islam and American politics for ForeignPolicy.com.

 Stephen Franklin is a former foreign correspondent for the Chicago Tribune with extensive experience in the Middle East.
 He has also trained journalists in Egypt and Saudi Arabia and designed an online course about labor coverage for Arab journalists for the International Center for Journalists (ICFJ).
 He is a former U.S. Peace Corps volunteer in Turkey.
 He is the editor and project manager for the Islam on Main Street effort at the College of Communication at Washington State University.